-By the time one reaches midlife, we can all attest to the power of moving our bodies.
+By reaching midlife, we can all attest to the power of moving our bodies.
 What’s your wellness and fitness journey?
 While pondering, do you remember these fitness trends?

 Schutz Demi Mini Metallic Leather Crossbody Bag

-Before we dive into the different fitness crazes, let’s remind ourselves of the importance of moving our bodies for 30-minutes every day.
+Before we explore the various fitness crazes, let’s remember the importance of moving our bodies for 30 minutes every day.

 White Eyelet Dress with Gold Accessories

-The American Heart Association guidelines recommend that midlife adults engage in at least 30 minutes of moderate exercise per day.
-Some studies say that 30 minutes is not enough.
+The American Heart Association guidelines recommend that midlife adults engage in at least 30 minutes of moderate exercise per day, but some studies say that 30 minutes is not enough.

 Over 60 Summer Style

-If you want to lose weight or maintain weight loss, you may need to exercise more.
+If you want to lose or maintain weight loss, you may need to exercise more.

 #inmyschutz Heels and Bag